 You may also experience problems with Wi-Fi if you are running a beta version of macOS.
 We had a lot of trouble with Wi-Fi dropping when we were running the High Sierra beta, for example.

 When your Mac attempts to connect to a Wi-Fi network, macOS checks for issues.
 If any are detected, you'll see recommendations in the Wi-Fi status menu, which you can access by clicking on the Wi-Fi logo at the top right of your screen.
 If you see no recommendations here then Apple has found nothing to flag up (yet).
+We have advice about how to configure a router for Mac and iPhone here.

 If the problem is at the provider's end, there's not much you can do about it beyond complaining - and you should absolutely do that.